Fusaaaann/realtime-translation-fastapi/README.md

 - Automatically captures audio from your microphone
 - Processes audio at regular intervals
 - Ideal for live presentations or meetings
+- **Note**: Only use 1 worker process in this mode due to audio device exclusivity

 #### 2. Upload Mode
 - Accepts audio uploads via API
 - Manual control over when audio is processed
 - Suitable for batch processing or custom integrations
+- Can use multiple workers for better performance

 ### Web Interfaces